networkx/nx-guides/content/algorithms/Isomorphism/isomorphism.md

 ### Applications (TODO: Should I move this to the end?)

-Ideas:
-- Test if 2 electronic chips are the same
+- Verification of equivalence of different representations of the design of an electronic circuit and communication networks.
-- Image recognition
+- Image recognition.
-- Research: computer and information system, chemistry, social media, images, protein structure
+- Identification of chemical compounds and proteins.
+- Algorithms for fingerprint, facial and retina matching.
+-  Clustering Algorithms on social networks.

 +++